Geological Terms Beginning With "H"

 A volcanic center located within a lithospheric plate that is thought to be caused by a plume of hot mantle material rising from depth and located above a "hot spot" on the outer core.

 The dark portion of a soil that consists of organic material that is well enough decayed that the original source material can not be identified.

 The ability of a porous material to transmit a fluid.
-Permeability.
+Also known as "permeability".

 Any organic chemical compound (gaseous, liquid or solid) that is composed of carbon and hydrogen.
 The term is frequently used in reference to fossil fuels, specifically crude oil and natural gas.